Shivam123Tripathi/FitHub-TRUEiGTECH-/frontend/README.md

 ## API Configuration

-The frontend is configured to connect to the backend at `http://localhost:8080`.
+The frontend is configured to connectt to the backend att `http://localhost:8080`.

 To change this, update the API URLs in: